-When I spoke to this Subcommittee last year, I heard clearly from its members that finalizing outstanding Congressional mandates must be a top priority.
+Finalizing outstanding Congressional mandates remains a top priority.
 PHMSA recognizes the concerns of this Subcommittee and is continuing to make progress on critical safety mandates.
 Since June 2018, PHMSA completed and submitted reports to Congress on the Nationwide Integrated Pipeline Safety Regulatory Database, as well as a report on the Study on Propane Gas Pipeline Facilities.
 Both reports were mandated in the Pipeline Safety, Regulatory Certainty, and Job Creation Act of 2011.